motu-tool/mOTUs/README.md

 How mOTUs works
 --------------
-The mOTUs tool does taxonomic profiling of metagenomic samples, i.e. it identifies which species are present in your sample and their relative abundance.
+The mOTUs tool performs taxonomic profiling of metagenomic and metatrancriptomics samples, i.e. it identifies species and their relative abundance present in sample.
 It is based on a set of mOTUs (~species) contained in the mOTUs database.
 The mOTUs database is created from reference genomes, metagenomic samples and metagenome assembled genomes (MAGs):

 ![alt text](https://www.embl.de/download/zeller/milanese/temp/motus_type.png)

 A mOTUs database is composed of three types of mOTUs:
-- ref-mOTUs, which represents known species,
+- ref-mOTUs, which represents **known species**,
-- meta-mOTUs, which represents unknown species obtained from metagenomic samples,
+- meta-mOTUs, which represents **unknown species** obtained from metagenomic samples,
-- ext-mOTUs, which represents unknown species obtained from MAGs.
+- ext-mOTUs, which represents **unknown species** obtained from MAGs.

 Note that meta- and ext-mOTUs will not have a species level annotation.